International Cultural Heritage Law

 The lecturers will examine the legal instruments adopted by UNESCO and other international organizations, such as the ‘Convention for the Protection of Cultural Property in the Event of Armed Conflict’, the ‘Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property’, and the ‘Convention concerning the Protection of the World Cultural and Natural Heritage’.

 In order to offer an up-to-date glance at international cultural heritage law, the lecturers will describe its complex relationship with other fields of law – namely general international law and human rights law – and with the issue of dispute settlement.
 Moreover, the lecturers will provide an overview of the different ideological positions of the relevant stakeholders and of the risks and liabilities in the art trade.

 master’s degree students and PhD candidates in law and all other

 faculties, including art history, archaeology, sociology and anthropology.

 Practitioners, non-specialists and art enthusiasts may also apply.

 The summer school may earn you the equivalence of 3 ECTS credit points.
-Evaluation will be based on attendance, class participation and a presentation on the last day of the course.
+Evaluation will be based on attendance, participation and a written exam (one-page essay) on the last day of the course.

 Equivalence of 3 ECTS.